-XX.X AVG MPG NW 000000.0 MI
+XX.X AVG MPG 0.0 mi

-If you calculate your average fuel economy by dividing 100 miles traveled by gallons of fuel used (kilometers traveled by liters used), your figure may be different than displayed for the following reasons:
+If you calculate your average fuel economy by dividing miles traveled by gallons of fuel used (liters of fuel by used 100 kilometers traveled), your figure may be different than displayed for the following reasons:

-- Your vehicle was not perfectly level during fill-up - Differences in the automatic shut-off points on the fuel pumps at service stations - Variations in top-off procedure from one fill-up to another - Rounding of the displayed values to the nearest 0.1 gallon (liter) - 1.
+- your vehicle was not perfectly level during fill-up - differences in the automatic shut-off points on the fuel pumps at service stations - variations in top-off procedure from one fill-up to another - rounding off the displayed values to the nearest 0.1 gallon (liter) - 1.
 Drive the vehicle at least 5 miles (8 km) with the speed control system engaged to display a stabilized average. - 2.
 Record the highway fuel economy for future reference.